 The phasing bang on 107 degrees and 0.92 current ratio.

 Tony G3LNP say's connect 2 idential lines from the front and rear elements - make one of the lines 107 degrees longer than the other - then set the scope amplitude to a ratio of 1 and 0.92 and simply tune the phasing capacitor for as close as you can get - the phase angle and current were calculated for my location and system using Eznec.

 This is the home brew 8 element controler which also includes 2 Netiom boards and is connected to my Internet router

-- I have full control of the whole station remotely from anywhere - I have operated remotely from my car using a Samsung Note mobile phone through the UK mobile phone network - using Logmein Ignition for the vision and Skype for the sound - from laptops I use IP Sound instead of Skype.
+- I have full control of the whole station remotely from anywhere - I have operated remotely from my car using an I phone 5mobile phone through the UK mobile phone network - using Logmein Ignition for the vision and Skype for the sound - from laptops I use IP Sound instead of Skype.

 Left to right G4AMN G3RCQ G4PEL